oleksandrshtonda/2048-game/README.md

-# The 2048 game in beautiful JavaScript
+# The Number-Block game in beautiful JavaScript
   - [DEMO LINK](https://oleksandrshtonda.github.io/2048-game/)

 ## What technologies were used for creating this game?